On this section, access to

 - for corporate clients: working groups, the establishment of nutritional profiles for their employees and communication tools;

-- for beneficiaries: a dedicated site featuring advice, recipes and other tools encouraging balanced nutrition;
+- for users: a dedicated site featuring advice, recipes and other tools encouraging balanced nutrition;

-- for affiliates: classes and advice to provide their customers with healthier food.
+- for partner merchants: classes and advice to provide their customers with healthier food.

 Food day: Ideal meal Day Food day

-To celebrate the upcoming World Food Day on October 16, each Edenred subsidiary is invited to encourage the adoption of a balanced diet among its employees and, in some cases, its clients, its affiliated merchants and its beneficiary employees.
+To celebrate the upcoming World Food Day on October 16, each Edenred subsidiary is invited to encourage the adoption of a balanced diet among its employees and, in some cases, its corporate clients, its partner merchants and its employee users.
 This annual event has been dubbed Ideal meal Day.